Roberto Raychev

-Roberto Raychev (Роберто Райчев; born 7 December 2005) is a Bulgarian professional footballer who plays as a forward for Slavia Sofia.
+Roberto Raychev (Роберто Райчев; born 7 December 2005) is a Bulgarian professional footballer who plays as a forward for First League club Slavia Sofia.

 Career

 Nikolov began his career with Slavia Sofia at age of 7.
 In 2022 Raychev was promoted to the second team of Slavia, playing in Third League.
 On 30 September 2022 he scored 5 goals in a league match against CSKA 1948 III.
-Roberto made his professional debut on 192 February 2023 in a league match against Ludogorets Razgrad.
+Roberto made his professional debut on 19 February 2023 in a league match against Ludogorets Razgrad.
 He scored his debut goal for Slavia's first team on 6 June 2023 in a league match against Lokomotiv Sofia.

 International career

 In 2021 he was part of Bulgaria U17 and helped the team to qualify for European tournament.

 Personal life

 Raychev's father is the retired footballer Iliya Iliev and was named after Roberto Mancini.